 Find a local licenced IVA insolvency practitioner here.

-An alternative is a Debt Relief Order (DRO).
-This is only available if you are left with £50 or less each month after paying your household expenses and you don’t own your home or other assets worth over £1000.
+You may also want to consider a Debt Relief Order (DRO).
+There are some restrictions with this though, as you need to have £50 or less each month after paying your household expenses, you should not own your home or have other assets which amount to over £1000.

 To apply for a DRO you will need to go through an authorised debt advisor.
 You can find a list of authorised debt advisors here.